wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-use-oozie-coordinator-time.md

 ##Deploy the Oozie project and prepare the tutorial
 
 
-##<a id="deploy"></a>Deploy the Oozie project and prepare the tutorial
+## <a id="deploy"></a>Deploy the Oozie project and prepare the tutorial
 

 You will run an Azure PowerShell script to perform the following:

-- Copy the HiveQL script (useoozie.hql) to Azure Blob storage, wasb:///tutorials/useoozie/useoozie.hql.
+- Copy the HiveQL script (useoozie.hql) to Azure Blob storage, wasbs:///tutorials/useoozie/useoozie.hql.
-- Copy workflow.xml to wasb:///tutorials/useoozie/workflow.xml.
+- Copy workflow.xml to wasbs:///tutorials/useoozie/workflow.xml.
-- Copy coordinator.xml to wasb:///tutorials/useoozie/coordinator.xml.
+- Copy coordinator.xml to wasbs:///tutorials/useoozie/coordinator.xml.
-- Copy the data file (/example/data/sample.log) to wasb:///tutorials/useoozie/data/sample.log.
+- Copy the data file (/example/data/sample.log) to wasbs:///tutorials/useoozie/data/sample.log.
 - Create an Azure SQL database table for storing Sqoop export data.
 The table name is *log4jLogCount*.

 **Understand HDInsight storage**

-HDInsight uses Azure Blob storage for data storage. wasb:// is Microsoft's implementation of the Hadoop distributed file system (HDFS) in Azure Blob storage.
+HDInsight uses Azure Blob storage for data storage. wasbs:// is Microsoft's implementation of the Hadoop distributed file system (HDFS) in Azure Blob storage.
 For more information, see [Use Azure Blob storage with HDInsight][hdinsight-storage].

 When you provision an HDInsight cluster, an Azure Blob storage account and a specific container from that account is designated as the default file system, like in HDFS.
 In addition to this storage account, you can add additional storage accounts from the same Azure subscription or from different Azure subscriptions during the provisioning process.
 For instructions about adding additional storage accounts, see [Provision HDInsight clusters][hdinsight-provision].
 To simplify the Azure PowerShell script used in this tutorial, all of the files are stored in the default file system container located at */tutorials/useoozie*.
 By default, this container has the same name as the HDInsight cluster name.
 The syntax is: